Small Values of Indefinite Diagonal Quadratic Forms at Integer Points in at least five Variables: Fourier Analysis and Moment Estimates

 \section{Fourier Analysis and Moment Estimates}

 Throughout the paper $q_1,\ldots,q_d$ denote real non-zero numbers, of which $r \ge 1$ are positive and $s \ge 1$ negative.
 We also introduce the notation

 Moreover, the constants throughout the proofs involved in the notation $\ll$ will not be always mentioned explicitly; these will depend on $d$ only unless stated otherwise.
 We also stress the underlying assumption that $d = r+s \ge 5$, since our argument depends on the solvability of non-degenerate, integral indefinite quadratic forms that are `close' to scalar multiples of $Q$.
-We shall ultimately deduce a contradiction from the following assumption. \begin{assumption} Let $q_1,\ldots, q_d$ be as introduced in Theorem \ref{MainTheorem}.
-Suppose that for $C_d >0$ the inequality
+We shall ultimately deduce a contradiction from the following assumption.